The Voodoo Lily or the Beautiful Tongue of the Devil (A. konjac)

 Height: 18-24″ (can sometimes grow larger)

 Plant in shade in sunnier climates, prefers more sun in foggier or cooler climates.
-Keep outdoors when blooming if you don’t want you house to smell like a toilet.
+Keep outdoors when blooming if you don’t want your house to smell like a toilet.

 Amorphophallus Amungus